How to get an International Sailing License

 To gain the ICC, you can do it in one of two ways

-The first is a simple assessment of your theory knowledge and sailing competence by an RYA qualified instructor.
+The first is an extensive assessment of your theory knowledge and sailing competence by an RYA qualified instructor.
 The assessment takes one day.
 It is a pass/fail assessment whereby no instruction is given.
+You need to know your stuff.
+Don’t try to wing it.

 Practical Part of the One Day Assessment

-You’ll need to be very knowledgeable on theory topics like navigation, tides and rules, plus you had better be pretty good at sailing, and maneuvering the boat in and around the marina, including Mediterranean mooring, springing on and off, and backing the boat.
+You’ll need to be very good at maneuvering the boat in and around the marina, including the various types of Mediterranean mooring, springing on and off, and backing the boat.
+Demonstrate MOB procedures, mooring, anchoring, reefing, sailing skills, heave to, holding a course, tacking and gybing, crew leadership, among other sailing and boating skills.

 Theory Part of the One Day Assessment

-The one-day assessment is a slightly grueling assessment of your theory knowledge as well.
+The one-day ICC assessment is a slightly grueling assessment of your theory knowledge such as navigation, tides, rules of giveway, buoy markers, lights, sounds among other sailing and boating theory knowledge topics.
 But don’t be intimidated, just make sure you know your stuff.
 There is a heavy emphasis on the theory knowledge of navigation (plotting courses, currents, tides, chart work, day and night ATONs and markers), passage planning, and navigation rules of the road in the assessment.
 For example, can you draw a North, South, East and West Cardinal Mark?
 What is the distinguishing light of a safe water marker or an isolated danger mark?
 Can you calculate at what time could you enter a shallow harbor given the tide almanac?
 Your sailboat under sail is overtaking a small powerboat on your port side, who must give way?
 In IALA-A is it Red Right Returning or Red to Red on Return?
 What about IALA-B?
 Given a specific current flow rate and direction changing over a tide cycle, could you plot a series of courses to arrive at a destination and estimate the time of arrival?
 What about fire extinguishers, can you name on the spot the best types of extinguishers for the type of fire?
 Thus you should learn and get comfortable with this in the theory training online prior to the assessment.

 Usually, we find the sailor is practically competent but are lacking on the specifics of the theory.
-This is why we strongly suggest the student to take the online classes prior to the event else your approximate (depending on location and school) $400 assessment fee could be wasted.
+This is why we strongly suggest the student to take the online classes prior to the event else your approximate (depending on location and school) $400-$600 assessment fee could be wasted.
 Additionally, we have schools worldwide who can give you training prior to the assessment – we call that a “rust-out” day.
+It is always best to share with your assessor in advance your weaknesses.
+Assessors are quite willing to provide instruction prior to assessment.

 Gaining the ICC via the RYA Day Skipper Certificate Route